-- Pepare the sauce.
+- Prepare the sauce.
 In a medium mixing bowl, combine hot pepper paste, soy sauce, brown sugar, lemon juice, garlic, and ginger.
 Reserve.
-(You will use ¼ cup here and have ½ cup remaining for later use.)
+(You'll use ¼ cup here and have ½ cup remaining for later use.)

 - Cook the noodles.
 Fill a large pasta pot with a perforated insert with cold water, add salt, and bring to a full boil.
-When the soup base is 2 minutes from completion, add noodles to boiling water and boil for 1½- 2 minutes, no longer Lift the perforated insert from the pasta pan to drain the water and then with a pronged pasta fork, divide noodles between two soup bowls.
+When soup base is 2 minutes from completion, add noodles to boiling water and boil for 1½- 2 minutes, no longer.
+Lift perforated insert from pasta pan to drain water, and then, with a pronged pasta fork, divide noodles between two soup bowls.

 - Complete the stir-fry.
-In a flat-bottomed heavy wok or large heavy skillet, heat the oil to sizzling.
-Add the onions and Chinese chives.
-Toss to coat with oil and fry for about 1 minute.
-Add the carrots, toss to coat, and stir-fry for about 1 minute.
+In a flat-bottomed, heavy wok or large heavy skillet, heat oil to sizzling.
+Add onions and Chinese chives.
+Toss to coat with oil, and fry for 1 minute.
+Add carrots, toss to coat, and stir-fry for 1 minute.

-- If using, add the prawns to the stir-fry, toss to coat, and stir-fry for 1 minute, until they begin to turn pink.
+- If using, add prawns to stir-fry, toss to coat, and stir-fry for 1 minute, until they begin to turn pink.

 - Complete the soup.
-Pour stock over noodles in the bowls and arrange the veggies and prawns on top.
+Pour stock over noodles in bowls and arrange veggies and prawns on top.

 - Garnish with Chinese chives and pepper powder, if desired.

 - Serve immediately.
-The noodles become spongy (or bloated, as the Koreans describe it) if left to sit in the hot stock for any length of time.
+Noodles become spongy (or bloated, as Koreans describe it) if left to sit in hot stock for any length of time.